Homeschool Days

 FAQ’S

-Educational programming will be 1:00 – 2:00 PM offsite.
+Educational programming will be held offsite from 1:00 – 2:15 PM.
 Attendees are encouraged to follow us back to the Aquarium to use their admission ticket for the guided tour, running around 2:30 – 4:00 PM.
 Specific location details will be sent to attendees in advance.
-Please note we will be outside for the duration of the educational program portion and to dress appropriately.
-We do our best to make all programs as accessible as possible but may be in places with grass, gravel, or other ground cover.

 We encourage all households attending our offsite programs to download the (free!) iNaturalist App, as we will be contributing data to their STL flora and fauna maps.

 If you can’t make it out to one of our Community Science Homeschool Days, we encourage you to use one of the resources below to contribute to Environmental Data Collection.
-Whether on your own or with one of our respected partner organizations, remember you are a scientist and your knowledge, observations, and care for our planet isn't only wanted, but needed!
+Whether on your own or with one of our respected partner organizations, remember you ARE a scientist, and your knowledge, observations, and care for our planet isn't only wanted, but needed!

 Our programs are designed with multiple ages in mind and we welcome children and adults in homeschooled households.

-In-house: Children under 5 are not permitted in the classroom unless in a stroller the entire program.
-We are happy to escort registered adults and any children under 5 up to the KidZone during the in-house class portions, and ask all household members rejoin in the lobby at 2:00pm to join us on the guided tour or retrieve your other child/ren from the classroom.
+In-house: Children under 5 are not permitted in the classroom unless in a stroller for the entire program.
+We are happy to escort registered adults and any children under 5 up to the KidZone during the in-house class portions, and ask all household members rejoin in the lobby at 2:30pm to join us on the guided tour or retrieve your other child/ren from the classroom.

 Offsite: Programs are open to all ages.